Summary

 Judicial nominees

-Casey expressed support for the confirmation of both John Roberts[103] and Samuel Alito[104] to the Supreme Court of the United States; both were believed to be in favor of overturning Roe v.
+Casey expressed support for the confirmation of both John Roberts in 2005[99] and Samuel Alito in 2006[100] to the Supreme Court of the United States; both were believed to be in favor of overturning Roe v.
 Wade.

-Casey voted to confirm both Sonia Sotomayor[105] and Elena Kagan to the Supreme Court of the United States.[106]
+He voted to confirm both Sonia Sotomayor in 2009[101] and Elena Kagan in 2010 to the Supreme Court of the United States.[102]

-In March 2017, Casey voted against confirming Neil Gorsuch to the Supreme Court, citing “real concerns” about Gorsuch’s “rigid and restrictive” judicial philosophy and some of his past opinions on issues relating to the health and safety of workers and the rights of those with disabilities.[107]
-He also voted against the confirmation of Brett Kavanaugh to the Supreme Court.[108]
-On October 23, 2020, Casey voted against the confirmation of Amy Coney Barrett to the Supreme Court.[109]
+Casey voted against confirming Neil Gorsuch in 2017 to the Supreme Court, citing “real concerns” about Gorsuch’s “rigid and restrictive” judicial philosophy and some of his past opinions on issues relating to the health and safety of workers and the rights of those with disabilities.[103]
+He also voted against the confirmation of Brett Kavanaugh to the Supreme Court in 2018.[104]
+He voted against the confirmation of Amy Coney Barrett to the Supreme Court in 2020.[105]

 LGBT rights